 The global economy is on the rise with uncertainty due to the continued trade conflict between the United States and China and the increased possibility of no-deal Brexit in the UK.
 As COVID-19 spreads around the world and global economic recession is expected, central banks in major countries are turning to monetary policy to cut rates.
 The Fed cut interest rates in anticipation of slowing economic growth due to trade conflicts with China.
 Recently, the Bank of Korea also drastically cut the base rate as a way to alleviate the volatility of the financial market and reduce the impact on growth and prices.
 The base rate cut decided by the Bank of Korea is initially reflected in the very short-term interest rate (call rate), and subsequently affects the interest rates that we experience directly through credit line or mortgage loans in the market.
 On the positive side, it can be expected to boost the economy by reducing the debt and interest burdens of households and businesses and increasing consumption and investment capacity.
 However, it is likely to be a "double-edged sword", because it is likely to cause housing prices to rise and household debt to expand as the biggest risk on the negative side.
 Although interest rates have recently been lowered, market interest rates have been rising.
-Financial experts predict that bond interest rate prediction is very necessary considering the current global and the domestic economy, as one of the monetary policies.
+Financial experts predict that bond interest rates will continue to rise.
+In the midst of the debate on interest rate cuts at home and abroad, the study of interest rate prediction is very necessary considering the current global and the domestic economy, as one of the monetary policies.